 Are there some debates between those who were here throughout all the war and those who started to come back in recent months?
 We all remember your phrase, but such mean and honest… In Novoazovsk, in October 2014, you had a meeting with voters and told them literally: “We’ll ask everyone: why did you leave your native land when the trouble came?”And then they started to come back.
 And who knows what goes on in their mind.
 It is said that they have access to power.

-"We now have another selection into the civil service.
-Earlier, we used to take professionals and we didn't think much if they were patriotic or not.
-But now we ask: "What did you do before?"
+“We now have another selection into the civil service.
+Earlier, we used to take professionals and we didn’t think much if they were patriotic or not.
+But now we ask: “What did you do before?”
 In the domain of the economy, when issuing licences, priority goes to the people who were remained here.
 But I noticed another thing that was specifically interesting.
 I have friends, neighbors, and also my wife, who is the chief intelligence officer of societal opinion.
-Many "returnees" from go to the militia voluntarily.
+Many “returnees” from Ukraine go to the militia voluntarily.
 They have some feeling of betrayal inside, guilt that they want to redeem.
 But there are also obvious enemies.
 We do not have enough professionals in the state government.
 There are, but actually they are now in trenches.
-Or in Crimea, or .
+Or in Crimea, or Moscow.
 There is no reserve human resources.
 Therefore, in the administration, 73% of vacancies were staffed by students.
 Many who served and fought.
-And we will change our officials for our students."
+And we will change our officials for our students.”

 Did you succeed to clean up the country’s “wild” units, the so-called “Indians”?
 What is the situation with the “Makhnovism” [anarchist – O.R]?